 As we get ready for John Boehner to take the gavel from Nancy Pelosi on Wednesday, I find myself thinking back to the last time a Republican speaker took control of the House from a Democrat -- and reflecting on how far down the wrong road we have traveled since then.

-It was January 1995, and Newt Gingrich, now considered a right-wing bomb thrower, was taking the gavel from Tom Foley.
-After taking the oath of office, he delivered a speech that praised FDR as "the greatest president of the 20th century" and presented concern for the least among us as a shared national objective.
+a speech that praised FDR as "the greatest president of the 20th century" and presented concern for the least among us as a shared national objective.
 "The balanced budget is the right thing to do," he said.
 "But it does not in my mind have the moral urgency of coming to grips with what is happening to the poorest Americans."

 For the incoming Republican speaker, reducing poverty and lifting the poor into the middle class was a moral imperative beyond the left vs. right battlefield -- not just the purview of lefties, socialists, and community organizers: